linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 cssclasses:
   - academia
 aliases:
-  - Alias_41_Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md
+  - Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md
-  - Example_Alias_Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance
+  - Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance
   - Moody's Approach to Assessing the Adequacy of "Liquidity Risk Insurance"
 linter-yaml-title-alias: Moody's Approach to Assessing the Adequacy of "Liquidity Risk Insurance"
 tags:

-  - tag_example
-  - example_tag
+  -
   - "#quantitative-finance"
   - "#finance"
   - "#risk-management"